easycoder/easycoder-py/doc/README.md

 ## The compiler

-The compiler first creates an empty code list object.
+The compiler first creates an empty code list.
 It then starts at the beginning of the token list and examines the first token.
 This will always be a command keyword or a variable declaration (also classed as a keyword).

-For every valid keyword, somewhere in the system there is a compiler function with the keyword prefixed by `k_`.
+For every valid keyword, somewhere in the system there is a compiler function with the keyword prefixed by `k_`, such as 'k_add', 'k_if' or 'k_set'.
 Compiler functions are held in packages of related commands, such as

 - a core package containing all the commands generally used by any programming language.
 - a graphics package containing commands relating to on-screen graphics.
 - custom plugin packages that add extra functionality to the language, to meet the requirements of specific application domains.
 Plugins can be added dynamically to gain instant access to additional vocabulary and/or syntax.

 As the compiler progresses through the token list it first extracts the command keyword, then searches for the corresponding `k_` function in the known packages.
 When this is found it is called to compile the specific command, and returns `True` or `False` for success or failure.
 Failure does not necessarily mean an error, as the same command keyword can appear in more than one package.
-If all candidates fail to return `true`, an error is then assumed.
+If no package returns `true`, an error is then assumed.
 The error report can include lines leading up to the error.

 Every time a variable definition is encountered it is added to the symbol table; a dictionary that holds the value of each variable against its name.
 Every compiled command is added to to the code list, which when complete becomes the program ready to run.

 ## The runtime engine

 The runtime engine starts at the beginning of the code list and picks up one entry at a time.
-Each one contains the original keyword as one its elements, and as with the compiler modules there is a corresponding `r_` runtime handler function.
+Each one contains the original keyword as one its elements, and as with the compiler modules there is a corresponding `r_` ('r_add', 'r_if', 'r_set' etc) runtime handler function.
 The domain (package) is also identified in the compiled item, so there's no need to search for the runtime handler; just go directly to the appropriate package and call the `r_` function.
+Each runtime command contains the index of the next command to run in the code list; mostly the one immediately following, but flow control commands such as 'if', 'while', 'goto', 'on' etc take the program flow elsewhere.

 ## Helper functions